google/us-altgr-intl/README.md

 ./compile-and-install-from-termux.sh
 ```

+In case this shows a "Not installed" error, this may indicate a need to remove
+the already installed version first from the system settings.

 Unfortunately this procedure does not support the Pixel C; above `adb shell`
 command absolutely must be run from a computer connected via USB first.